williamtrang/VaCe/README.md

+# VaCe
-# VaCe: Valid Centers for Chromosomes for Cancer Research: Upgrading Chromosome Analysis
+#### Valid Centers for Chromosomes for Cancer Research
-This contains the code for our chromosome segmentation tool.
+This contains the code for our chromosome segmentation tool 'VaCe'.
+It is primarily used for finding chromosome centers in DAPI stained cancer cells.

 ## Directory